||634,593 Visitors, Friday 25 May 2018 16:42:39 CEST, IP: 220.127.116.11|

 In World of Warcraft healers have to die.
 This is a cruel truth that you're taught very early in the game.
 This add-on helps you influence this unfortunate destiny in a way or another depending on the healer's side...

-I originally chose that name as a provocation to make one of the basic cruel truths of World of Warcraft perfectly obvious to everyone.
-Now I find the original name too harsh, too long and mostly not specific enough to WoW.
+I originally chose the original name as a provocation to make one of the basic cruel truths of World of Warcraft perfectly obvious to everyone.
+Now I find this name too harsh, too long and mostly not specific enough to WoW.

 As an author I could not stand that name anymore.
 This add-on does have an existence (and meaning) both in WoW and in the real world where obviously we don't want the death of our beloved healers...

 While H.H.T.D is just an acronym of the original name, it will stay in World of Warcraft where it belongs.

 HHTD automatically adds healer symbols on top of players nameplate indicating their class and healing rank.
 Unlike other add-ons it only takes into account actively healing players.
 (It uses different symbols for friends and foes).